PedroFreitas90/PedroFreitas90/README.md

 ### Hi there!

-👋 I'm Pedro and I'm a Software Engineering Student at University of Minho who is currently on the fifth grade (second year of master's degree).
+👋 I'm Pedro and I'm a Software Engineering at Mobileum.

-🔭  I’m currently working on my master's thesis: **Certification of the cryptographic component of the passwords manager - Keepass** , inside of [PassCert Project](https://passcert-project.github.io/ "PassCert Project").

 <br/>